Photo of Kathryn Takabvirwa

 Kathryn Takabvirwa PhD, Stanford, 2018

-On leave for the Autumn 2023 and Winter 2024 academic quarters.
+On leave Winter 2024 academic quarter.

-Office: Haskell 338 Phone: (773) 834-5692 Email Interests:
+Office: Haskell 205 Email Interests:

 Policing; governance; migration; mobility; post-coloniality; the state in Africa; the politics of representation; conceptions of xenophobia; Southern Africa, especially Zimbabwe and South Africa.